How to: Display Several Views Side-by-Side

-To begin this tutorial, open the FeatureCenter demo solution located in the %PUBLIC%\Documents\DevExpress Demos 18.1\Components\eXpressApp Framework\FeatureCenter\CS folder, by default, and specify a valid database connection string for the Windows Forms application project.
+To begin this tutorial, open the FeatureCenter demo solution located in the %PUBLIC%\Documents\DevExpress Demos 20.2\Components.NET Core Desktop Libraries\eXpressApp Framework\FeatureCenter\CS folder, by default, and specify a valid database connection string for your application project.
 To learn how to specify connection strings, refer to the Connect an XAF Application to a Database Provider help topic.

 First, create a Dashboard View that will be used to display several Views side-by-side.
 For this purpose, invoke the Model Editor for the FeatureCenter.Module.Win project.
 Right-click the Views node and add a Dashboard View.